 Meet our faculty

 Jacqueline Glenny, Ph.D., has a wealth of knowledge and contagious passion for communication.
 She loves to help adult students flex their learning muscles and prepare them to excel.
 “We’ve seen student whose whole life and career opened up,” Glenny said of adult undergraduate students.
 “We’re going to challenge you and help you through it.”

 Learn more about our Communication Studies faculty:

 Is a Communication Studies degree for you?

 Do you want to be a standout communicator in your field?
-The Bachelor of Science in Communication Studies is a comprehensive communication degree that will help you develop exceptional skills in writing, presentation and conflict resolution.
+The Bachelor of Science in Communication Studies offered through the FOCUS Adult Undergraduate program is a comprehensive communication degree that will help you develop exceptional skills in writing, presentation and conflict resolution.
 The skills you learn will apply to settings and situations you experience at work and church, in the home and in the community.
 You will prepare yourself for maximum success in the program if you take your speaking and composition courses as soon as possible in your course of study.